CaioCesarPS/pizzashop-frontend/README.md

 - [ ] Client page to be able the clients to order things into establishment.
 - [ ] Deliver page.
 - [ ] Refactor the Orders page. (infinity scroll or tabs with diferent status)

+# Product page

+- it should be able to create a category
+- it should be able to create a product.
+- it should be able to edit a product.
+- it should be able to delete a product.
+- it should be able to put price in cents on product.
+- it should be able to put a photo in the product.
+- it should be able to put limited quantity of a product.